Stock Market Crash 2017? This Could Trigger a Stock Market Collapse

 Will the stock market crash in 2017?
 It seems quite unlikely that the largest economy in the world will slip into a recession in 2017 and the U.S. stock market will crash.
 After all, the broader stock exchanges are—even after minor pullbacks—near record levels.

-Since Donald Trump was officially sworn in as our 45th president, Wall Street and investors seem even more optimistic that his economic policies will ignite the economy.
+Since Donald Trump was officially sworn in as our 45th president, Wall Street and investors remain optimistic that his economic policies will ignite the economy.

-While the unbridled optimism about a still-untested president and soaring stock prices are certainly real, what’s supporting this sentiment is not.
+While the unbridled optimism about a novice politician and soaring stock prices are certainly real, what’s supporting this sentiment is not.
 Stocks are overvalued, and the U.S. and global economies remain fragile.

 This is not the foundation upon which you build further momentum on an aging bull market, which even Donald Trump said, during the first presidential debate, was “in a big fat ugly bubble.”